2014 Bahrain Grand Prix: Post-race

 Media reactions to the race were positive, with David Tremayne of The Independent writing, "Thank the Lord that so many of Formula 1's detractors were present in Bahrain, where the 900th grand prix since the world championship was inaugurated turned out to be a humdinger that was easily the best held so far under the new regulations."
 With the amount of battling across the field, it was not "taxi driving" as Ferrari President Luca di Montezemolo earlier claimed would be the outcome of Formula One's adoption of greener technology.
 Writing for The Sunday Telegraph, Daniel Johnson stated the day's racing was "some of the finest seen in years", and the discussion over how Formula One's "new rules had stifled competition, leaving little more than a series of fuel economy run" was premature.
 Kevin Eason of The Times wrote, "It took team-mates of raw courage and epic skill to drag Formula One from the round of squalid infighting that polluted the cool night air of Bahrain yesterday."
 The Guardians motor racing correspondent Paul Weaver spoke of "an absolute thriller from lights to flag with more overtaking moves than you could shake your DRS at", and, "the fireworks that exploded into the night sky were a worthy celebration of the best race for years".

-The race ensured Rosberg remained the leader of the Drivers' Championship but his advantage over Hamilton had been reduced from 18 to 11 points.
-Hülkenberg's fifth-place finish promoted him from sixth to third on 28 points, while Alonso and Button's results fell one position from third and fourth places respectively.
-Mercedes increased their advantage at the top of the Constructors' Championship to 67 points.
-Force India's strong result elevated them from fifth to second, one point ahead of McLaren in third place.
-Red Bull were in fourth on 35 points after moving from sixth, with Ferrari dropping two positions to be a further two behind in fifth with 16 races left in the season.
+The race ensured Rosberg remained the leader of the World Drivers' Championship but his advantage over Hamilton had been reduced from 18 to 11 championship points.
+Hülkenberg's fifth-place finish promoted him from sixth to third on 28 championship points, while Alonso and Button's results fell one position from third and fourth places respectively.
+Mercedes increased their advantage at the top of the World Constructors' Championship to 67 championship points.
+Force India's strong result elevated them from fifth to second, one championship point ahead of McLaren in third place.
+Red Bull were in fourth on 35 championship points after moving from sixth, with Ferrari dropping two positions to be a further two behind in fifth with 16 races left in the season.